ECN304 Behavioral and Experimental Economics

 Course frequency: Annually

-Students learn about systematic deviations from Expected Utility Theory and how Prospect Theory may predict such behavior.
+Students learn about systematic deviations from expected utility theory and how rank dependent utility and cumulative prospect theory may predict such behavior.

 Students learn about the advantages and limitations of laboratory and field experiments (internal and external validity).

-A detailed list of readings will be presented at the beginning of the course.
+A detailed list of readings will be presented at the beginning of the course and made available in Canvas.
 General textbook: Wilkinson, N. and Klaes, M. (2012).
 An Introduction to Behavioral Economics.
 2nd Edition.
 Palgrave Macmillan.

 ECN201 Econometrics, STAT100 Statistics.

 Five compulsory exercises must have been submitted and approved (quality check) before a candidate can take the exam.
 Exercises are valid until the next time the course is offered and for re-examination.

 Exercise 1: Social preferences.
 The students are subjects in the exercise to get a feel for how that is.
 They also learn about the findings from such experiments.

 Exercise 2.
 Risk preferences.
 The students are given an experimental protocol (Multiple Choice List Approach) for interviewing respondents and are given the task to interview 5 persons each with this protocol and then asked to design a way to standardize such interviews.